-Once you’re outside, you’ll see a Sheraton Hotel across the street.
+Once you’re outside, locate the Sheraton Hotel across the street.
 Across from its main entrance, look for a glass shelter alongside the street.
 This is the Uber pickup spot at Schiphol.

 ViaVan, a joint venture between Mercedes-Benz and US ride-sharing startup Via, has been available in Amsterdam since March 2018.
 From what we hear the company is doing well.
 You’ll find that a good many Uber drivers also are signed up with ViaVan.
 The company has recently started to include service to and from the airport.
 Pickup is just outside Exit B, on the closest lane to the terminal.

-In our experience a shared ride (meaning the car can pickup or drop off other passengers along the route) is a few euros cheaper than Uber.
-But a private ride with ViaVan is quite a bit more expensive.
+In our experience nowadays a shared ride (meaning the car can potentially pickup or drop off other passengers along the route) is a few euros cheaper than Uber.
+But a private ride with ViaVan costs about the same as with Uber.

 Mind you: realize that a shared ride also means you have to share the luggage space.

 In addition, ViaVan says it’s a ‘corner to corner’ service; not a ‘door to door’ taxi.
 In practice, this means they may drop you off at a major intersection near your destination, rather than at the door.
 That’s a major drawback.